WhyNotHugo/django-renderpdf/README.rst

-Because of this, documentation is still a work in progress (the code far outdates this API being public), and while unit tests are lacking, this code has had ample field testing
+Because of this, documentation is still a work in progress (the code far outdates this API being public), and while unit tests are lacking, this code has had ample field testing.

 Usage example
 -------------

-Sorry, no docs yet!
-Though ``PDFView``'s methods has extensive docstrings you should check.
+Hint: Though ``PDFView``'s methods has extensive docstrings you should check.

+Let's assume we have some ``Shipment`` object, and we want to print PDF labels for it.
-Here's a usage code example for a view that generates some PDF labels for some
+Here's a usage code example for a view that does that.
-shipments:

 .. code-block:: python

+    from django.contrib.auth.mixins import LoginRequiredMixin
+    from django_renderpdf.views import PDFView

     class LabelsView(LoginRequiredMixin, PDFView):
+        """Generate labels for some Shipments.

+        A PDFView behaves pretty much like a TemplateView, so you can treat it as such.
+        """
         template_name = 'my_app/labels.html'

         def get_context_data(self, *args, **kwargs):
-            context = super().get_context_data(*args, **kwargs)
+            """Pass some extra context to the template.""" context = super().get_context_data(*args, **kwargs)

             context['shipments'] = models.Shipment.objects.filter(